dogoyaro/create-pr/README.md

 - Make sure user.name on your terminal is the same as your account username on Github

     check by making sure:
-    ``git config user.name == (Signed in as: when you click on your profile on the top right)``
+    ``git config user.name == (Signed in as: when you click on your profile on the top right of Github.com)``

     change by running:
-    ``git config --global user.name=----Your username on Github---``
+    ``git config --global user.name='Your username on Github'``

 ## Instructions
 - Download files and add them to your project.
-(Note: project must have a valid working directory)
+(Note: project must be a git working directory)
 - Add `mkpr.py`, `mkpr.bash`, `pull-request.txt`, `continue-pr.txt` to your .gitignore file
 - Create PR Description only by running: `python mkpr.py`
 - Continue from previously ended operation by running: `python mkpr.py --continue`
 - Push directly to Github by running: `python mkpr.py --create`

-NOTE: The bash script is a modification of one found at: https://pastebin.com/raw/F9n3nPuu
+### NOTE: The bash script is a modification of one found at: https://pastebin.com/raw/F9n3nPuu